-1. It’s important (as always) to have a goal.
-In other words, don’t do it just because everyone else is doing it or don’t follow someone else’s protocol.
+We’ve talked about the imporance of goal setting before.
+Don’t do it just because everyone else is doing it, and don’t follow someone else’s protocol.
 Know for yourself what your issue is, why you want to pursue an alternative therapy and what your expectations and boundaries are.

-4. Shop around.
 Once you have a few practitioners in mind, look into their education and experience.
-If they have a website, check out their credentials.
+Check out their credentials on their website.
 Call them up for more information about cost, and if they’re amenable, ask some questions about their experience treating patients with problems similar to yours, and their philosophy of care.